yarisvt/tyk-docs/tyk-docs/content/publish/customise/changing-the-navigation.md

 ### Customising the menu with the Dashboard

-The Dashboard has a simple menu editor, you can create the above data structures by going to "Portal Management" -> "Menus".
+The Dashboard has a simple menu editor, you can create the above data structures from "Portal Management" -> "Menus":

+![Menus nav][4]

 The Portal will come with two menus built in, "Main" and "Secondary", the "Main" menu will appear in the primary navigation (top nav) of the templates supplied with the Portal, while the secondary will show on the right hand side of the Default Page Templates.